Sousastep/SousaFX-docs/docs/content/io.rst

 - talkback_mic

-    connects to the interface's talkback mic input.
+    Connects to the interface's talkback mic input.

 - pitch correct

-    connects to an external pitch correction FX.
+    Connects to an external pitch correction FX.

 - harmonizer sustain L / R

-    connects to an external harmonizer FX.
+    Connects to an external harmonizer FX.

 - harmonizer attack L / R

-    connects to an external harmonizer FX.
+    Connects to an external harmonizer FX.

+- kick&snare L / R

+    Connects to SousaPlayback's "perc 1" track to allow VFX to respond to kick and snare.

 Output Mapping